Yashh-G/zero-day-research/README.md

 ### **CVE-2025-9770**
 #### Campcodes Hospital Management System Admin Dashboard Login admin sql injection
+**Description:**
+A weakness has been identified in Campcodes Hospital Management System 1.0.
+Affected by this vulnerability is an unknown functionality of the file /admin/ of the component Admin Dashboard Login.
+This manipulation of the argument Password causes sql injection.
+It is possible to initiate the attack remotely.
+The exploit has been made available to the public and could be exploited.

 ##### References:
 - **NVD Link: [https://nvd.nist.gov/vuln/detail/CVE-2025-9770](https://nvd.nist.gov/vuln/detail/CVE-2025-9770)**
 - **VulnDB: [https://vuldb.com/?submit.640807](https://vuldb.com/?submit.640807)**